Skip to content

 Design plugin A plugin that owns an experiment type and its database schema.
 Provides the experiment's design form and CRUD logic.

 Dev modedevMode: true in config.json.
-Bypasses authentication on every route, forces a local Postgres, disables rate limits.
+Bypasses authentication on every route and forces local SQLite mode.
 For local development only — never expose.

 E

 Experiment The unit of work in MINT.
-Has a unique code (EXP-001), a type, a status, an owner, optional collaborators, design data, and accumulated analysis results.
+Has a type-scoped code, a type, a status, an owner, optional collaborators, design data, and analysis results keyed by plugin.

 Experiment type A string registered by an experiment-design plugin.
 Determines which design schema applies and which analyses can run.